 It's a relaxed but densely-populated local area within walking distance of everywhere downtown and close to the SkyTrain to the airport.

-Look to stay in the square between Davie, Denman, Robson, and Burrard, which is the green-shaded area in the interactive Google map above.
+Look to stay in the square between Davie, Denman, Robson, and Burrard, the green-shaded area in the interactive Google map above.

 For a More Unconventional Trip

-For a cheaper and less conventional alternative, consider staying near Broadway and Commercial.
-This is the purple-shaded area in the Google map above.
+For a cheaper and less conventional alternative, consider staying near Broadway and Commercial, the purple-shaded area in the Google map above.

 Commercial Drive is probably the most culturally diverse street in the city.
 There are restaurants with cuisine from every continent, ethnic food stores, cultural community centers, and a wide-ranging mix of incomes and ages.